porech/pkcs11-web-proxy/README.md

   -certificate-index int
     	Index of the certificate to use.
 Run './pkcs11-web-proxy -token-serial ... [-pin/-pin-file] ... list-certificates' to find the index.
 By default, the first found certificate (index 0) will be used.

+  -listen-tls
+        Listen on TLS instead of plain HTTP (useful if your upstream sets 'secure' cookies)

+  -listen-tls-cert
+        Path to the certificate or chain file for the TLS listener (required if --listen-tls is set)

+  -listen-tls-key
+        Path to the private key file for the TLS listener (required if --listen-tls is set)
 ```

 If you have multiple certificates on the same card, you can choose the one to use with its index.
 To list all of the available certificates you can run: